 4. Scrapbooks document persons, places, things and procedures.

 Scrapbooks serve as time capsules.
 A career spanning three decades bears witness to many changes.
-Just the act of taking a photo of yourself once a year next to your squad wearing the uniform of the day will illicit “oohs and aahs” at any retirement party
+Just the act of taking a photo of yourself once a year next to your squad wearing the uniform of the day will elicit “oohs and aahs” at any retirement party

-Such a record not only shows how you have changed, but documents changes in uniforms, equipment, weaponry, squads, communications, assignments, facilities and sometimes even departments.
+Such a record not only shows how you have changed but documents changes in uniforms, equipment, weaponry, squads, communications, assignments, facilities and sometimes even departments.

 Put your children into the squad and take shots as they grow as well.
 You will capture those wonder years when they thought it was cool to have a parent who was a cop.
 As they age, the looks on their faces will change from cheese-inspired grins to teen grimaces.
 These photos will be absolutely priceless.